edibblepdx/edibblepdx/README.md

 ## Cambrian Period Sea Creature 🐟 🐠 🐡
-📫 How to reach me: ethanrdibble@gmail.com
+📫 How to reach me: ethanrdibble@gmail.com / edibble@pdx.edu

 <!--
 **edibblepdx/edibblepdx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.